endavid/webGL-modelViewer/README.md

 Development
 -----------
 ### Style
 We target ECMAScript 2016 (or ES7), so we can use all modern syntactic sugar.
 Older versions of Javascript are not supported.
+Use ESLint to get the style right.
+I'm using AirBnB Javascript style as base.
+To install it, install Node.js first.
+Then, from the console, run `npm install` inside the root directory of this repository.

 Preferred style:

 * Declare classes with the `class` keyword, never with `function`.
 * Keep files shorter than 500 lines.
 If they grow bigger, try to split the files in modules.
 * Prefer modules and avoid the old `(function(global) {})(this);` wrapping construct.